Without an effective ecommerce sales funnel, you’re losing money.

 Reach out to an influencer whose followers are your prospective customers.
 Another rule of thumb is to not neglect micro-influencers.

-They are proven to generate more engagement and ROI compared to influencers with a very large following.
-And that’s because they engage better with their followers.
+They are proven to generate more engagement and ROI than influencers with a very large following.
+That’s because they engage better with their followers.

-Using Influencer marketing, Gretta Van Riel was able to grow 5 multi-million dollar ecommerce brands. (more on this below).
+Using Influencer marketing, Gretta Van Riel grew 5 multi-million dollar ecommerce brands. (more on this below).

 7. Identify Leaks and Fix